“Temptations of Saint Anthony”

 This is the central panel of a triptych of an oil on oak panel painting by the Flemish artist of the Early Netherlandish Painting school, Hieronymus Bosch, titled “Temptations of Saint Anthony” from circa 1501.

 The temptation of Saint Anthony in the Egyptian desert is a popular theme and was depicted by many artists.
 Saint Anthony is seen as a hero, standing alone against the earthly temptations of which he is able to resist.
 The devils are depicted as very bizarre creatures, in a realistic, almost surrealistic manner.
-This type of bizarre, fantastic imagery is what Bosch is most remembered for.
+This type of bizarre, fantastic imagery is what Bosch is famous for.

 A triptych is a piece of art with three panels that are hinged together, often found in churches.
 Today, we know of sixteen triptychs that Bosch created, with eight still in existence.
 This one was created during Bosch’s middle period.
 It is one of the few pieces that was actually signed by him.
 This painting by Bosch was copied several times by other artists.
 We know of at least two copies that were made.

-Temptations of Saint Anthony” is currently in the collections of the National Museum of Ancient Art in Lisbon, Portugal.
+“Temptations of Saint Anthony” is currently on display at the National Museum of Ancient Art in Lisbon, Portugal.

 For more on Hieronymus Bosch, please visit his short biography here.